Chapter 2: I Want to Take Responsibility for You

 Wentworth quickly came over to pat her back while wiping his face with his sleeve.

 After a while, Matilda finally caught her breath.
 She looked at Wentworth and said sincerely, "That night two months ago, although we slept in the same bed, nothing happened.
-You don't need to take any responsibility."
+You don't need to take responsibility."

 "But I undressed you that night.
 I saw your body!"